boazbk/tcs/lec_04_code_and_data.md

 We will now describe such an algorithm.
 We  assume that we have access to a _bit array_ data structure that can store for every $i\in [t]$ a bit $T_i \in \{0,1\}$.
-Specifically, if `Table` is variable holding  this data structure, then  we assume we can perform the operations:
+Specifically, if `Table` is a variable holding this data structure, then we assume we can perform the operations:

 * `GET(Table,i)` which retrieves the bit corresponding to `i` in `Table`.
 The value of `i` is assumed to be an integer in $[t]$.